django-import-export/django-import-export/docs/installation.rst

 If enabled:

-* the first element in the :attr:`~import_export.options.ResourceOptions.resource_classes` list will be used.
+* the first element in the :attr:`~import_export.mixins.BaseImportExportMixin.resource_classes` list will be used.
 * the first element in the :ref:`export_formats` list will be used.

 .. _import_export_skip_admin_action_export_ui: